can-lehmann/owlkettle/docs/cross_compiling.md

 # Cross-Compiling Owlkettle Apps on Linux to Windows

+# Warning: This document has not been updated for Owlkettle 2.0.0

 ## Dynamic linking

 Depending on your distribution this can be slightly more involved.